Tomoscorbin/ETL-framework/docs/use_case.md

 1. **Ingestion (Bronze):** Raw Instacart CSV files are copied to DBFS and written to Delta tables without transformation.
 2. **Cleansing and Enrichment (Silver):** Records are validated, cleaned and enriched with additional attributes such as aisle and department names.
 3. **Aggregation (Gold):** Business‑ready tables such as daily product sales or promotion performance are produced for direct consumption by downstream analytics tools.

+## Data Model

+The gold layer organises data into a relational star schema based on Kimball dimensional modelling.
+Fact tables capture measurable events like orders or order_items, while dimension tables provide descriptive context for products, customers and time.
+This structure supports conformed dimensions and efficient joins for analytics.

 ## Dashboard Delivery